martinthomson/rfc-derivatives/draft-thomson-gendispatch-rfc-derivatives.md

 --- abstract

 The IETF Trust holds rights to RFCs.
-This document updates RFC 5377 to request that the IETF Trust change its licensing to permit the creation of derivative works.
+This document updates RFC 5377 to request that the IETF Trust change its licensing for IETF documents to permit the creation of derivative works.

 --- middle